colibridigital/devops-test/README.md

 # NOTE :: this readme contains 3 tests.
-Step [1] is required, 2 and 3 are optioanal
+Step [1] is required, 2 and 3 are optional
 ---

 # [1] News Search